levint55/SharIF-Judge/README.md

 # SharIF Judge

 [SharIF Judge](https://github.com/ifunpar/Sharif-Judge) is a free and open source online judge for C, C++, Java and Python programming courses.
-SharIF Judge is a fork of the original [SharIF Judge](https://github.com/mjnaderi/Sharif-Judge) beautifully created by @mjnaderi.
-This forked version contain many improvements, mostly due to the needs by our faculty at @ifunpar.
+SharIF Judge is a fork of the original [Sharif Judge](https://github.com/mjnaderi/Sharif-Judge) beautifully created by [@mjnaderi](https://github.com/mjnaderi).
+This forked version contain many improvements, mostly due to the needs by our faculty at [@ifunpar](https://github.com/ifunpar).

 The web interface is written in PHP (CodeIgniter framework) and the main backend is written in BASH.